-As we offer privileged access management solutions and services, we are sensitive to potential cyber attacks that may result in unauthorized access to our information and potentially that of our customers.
-We are also aware that, being an Israeli company, we may be targeted by cyber terrorists and state actors.
+As we offer Identity Security solutions and services, we are sensitive to potential cyber-attacks that may result in unauthorized access to our information and potentially that of our customers.
+We are also aware that, being an Israeli company, we may be targeted by cyber terrorists and nation-state actors.
 Any actual or perceived breach of our networks, systems or data may have an adverse impact on the market perception of our solutions and services and may expose us to potential liability.

-For more information regarding the risks involved with cybersecurity, see "Item 1A.
-Risk Factors-Our reputation and business could be harmed based on real or perceived shortcomings, defects or vulnerabilities in our solutions or the provision of our services, or due to the failure of our customers, channel partners, managed security service providers, or subcontractors to correctly implement, manage and maintain our solutions, resulting in loss of existing or new customers, lawsuits or financial losses" and "-If our internal IT network system, or those of third parties, is compromised by cyber attackers or other data thieves, or by a critical system failure, our reputation, financial condition and operating results could be materially adversely affected."
+For more information regarding the risks involved with cybersecurity, see "Item 3.D.
+Risk Factors-Our reputation and business could be harmed due to real or perceived vulnerabilities in our solutions or services or the failure of our customers or third parties to correctly implement, manage and maintain our solutions, resulting in loss of customers, enforcement actions, lawsuits or financial losses." and "-If our internal IT network system, or those of third party service providers associated with us, is compromised by cyber attacks or other data breaches, or by a critical system failure, our reputation, financial condition and operating results could be materially adversely affected."

-We are focused on continuously implementing and maintaining technologies and solutions to assist in the prevention of potential cyber attacks, as well as protective measures and contingency plans in the event of an actual attack.
+We are focused on continuously implementing and maintaining technologies and solutions to assist in the prevention of potential cyber-attacks, as well as protective measures and contingency plans in the event of an actual attack.
 We maintain cybersecurity risk management policies and procedures, including internal controls, audits and disclosure protocols for handling and responding to cybersecurity events.
 These policies and procedures include internal notifications and engagements and, as necessary, cooperation with law enforcement.
-Our controls are designed to limit and monitor access to our systems, networks and data, prevent inappropriate or unauthorized access or modification, and monitor for threats or vulnerability.
+Our controls are designed to limit and monitor access to our systems, networks, and data, prevent inappropriate or unauthorized access or modification, and monitor for threats or vulnerabilities.
 We conduct periodic trainings for our employees, including on phishing, malware and other cybersecurity risks and we have mechanisms in place designed to promote rapid internal reporting of potential or actual cybersecurity breaches.